-- 6. (1) A marriage may be registered under this Act if it is celebrated- - (a) in accordance with the rites of a Christian denomination; - (b) as a civil marriage; - (c) in accordance with the customary rites relating to any of the communities in Kenya; - (d) in accordance with the Hindu rites and ceremonies; - (e) in accordance with Islamic law; or - (f) in accordance with the practice of any other faith or other group as may be designated by notice in the Gazette.

-- (2) A Christian, Hindu or civil marriage is monogamous. - (3) A marriage celebrated under customary law or Islamic law is presumed to be polygamous or potentially polygamous.
+- (a) in accordance with the rites of a Christian denomination: - (b) as a civil marriage; - (c) in accordance with the customary rites relating to any of the communities in Kenya; - (d) in accordance with the Hindu rites and ceremonies; - (e) in accordance with Islamic law; or - (f) in accordance with the practice of any other faith or other group as may be designated by notice in the Gazette. - (2) A Christian, Hindu or civil marriage is monogamous. - (3) A marriage celebrated under customary law or Islamic law is presumed to be polygamous or potentially polygamous. - 7.
+The Cabinet Secretary may, by notice in the Gazette, declare any area of Kenya to be a registration area for the purposes of this Act.